nmondal/raml-java-parser/README.md

 ### Merge approval

-The maintainers will review your pull request and, if approved, will merge into the main repo.
+I will review your pull request and will merge into the main repo.
 Commits get approval based on the conventions outlined in the previous section.
 For example, new features without additional tests will be not approved.